 The goal of NEPA review process is to ensure that information about environmental impacts is available to decision makers and the public before final decisions are made.

-The Branch of Environmental and Cultural Resources Management (BECRM) can help to support and answer questions about the environment review process on Native land.
+The Division of Environmental Services and Cultural Resources Management (DESCRM) can help to support and answer questions about the environment review process on Native land.

 However, the responsibility for compliance lies with the office directly responsible for funding, developing, or approving a proposal or action.